Dzogchen (rDzogs chen)

 Dzogchen is a Tibetan word meaning “great” (rdzogs) “perfection” or “completion” (chen).
 It refers to a genre of Buddhist texts and associated oral transmissions and meditation practices in Tibet’s Buddhist and Bonpo traditions.
 In general, Dzogchen texts express the presence of a state of awareness transcending all dualities and conceptual elaborations.
 Common terms for this kind of awareness are “mind itself” (sems nyid) and “knowing” (rig pa).
 Dzogchen texts often state that in the presence of this awareness, religious practice oriented toward enlightenment is dualistic and, therefore, not only unnecessary but also obstructive.
 However, Dzogchen texts and oral transmissions have tended to exist in the context of Tibet’s tantric traditions.
 Dzogchen is considered one of the three “inner yogas,” which are Mahāyoga, Anuyoga, and Atiyoga.
 In most contexts, Atiyoga is synonymous with Dzogchen.
 Of Tibet’s main schools, it is the Nyingma lineages that have produced and transmitted most of the Dzogchen literature, though Dzogchen has also been transmitted in the Kagyü schools and, to a much lesser extent, in the Sakya and Gelug schools as well.

 According to its own lineage histories, Dzogchen originated in India before coming to Tibet during the first wave of the transmission of Buddhism in the 8th and 9th centuries.
 See Dudjom Rinpoche 1991 and Nyoshul Khenpo 2005 for translations of traditional historical material.
 Namkhai Norbu 1996 gives an accessible introduction that is based largely in the traditional presentation of Dzogchen.
 Bonpo Dzogchen has a different historical tradition, for which see Bonpo Dzogchen.
 Dzogchen is traditionally divided into three classes, namely those of “mind” (sems sde), “space” (klong sde), and “esoteric instruction” (man ngag sde).
 However, note that these terms are not found before the 11th century, and other classes of Dzogchen text, such as “peak essence” (spyi ti), are also found, which do not fit within the traditional triad.
 Within the “esoteric instruction” class, a genre of texts known as “heart essence” (snying thig) became especially popular from the 14th century onward.
-Overviews of these developments can be found in Karmay 1988, Karmay 1998, Germano 1994, and Achard 1999.
-The single-best resource for texts, in Tibetan, on Dzogchen and on any other subject concerning Tibetan Buddhism is the Tibetan Buddhist Resource Center.
+Overviews of these developments can be found in Karmay 1988, Karmay 1998, Germano 1994, Achard 1999, and Higgins 2013.
+For a more recent overview of Dzogchen scholarship, see Achard 2018, a collection of papers covering a wide variety of topics.
+The single-best resource for texts, in Tibetan, on Dzogchen and on any other subject concerning Tibetan Buddhism is the Buddhist Digital Resource Centre.

 Achard, Jean-Luc.
 L‘essence perlée du secret: Recherches philologiques et historiques sur l‘origine de la Grande Perfection dans la tradition rNying ma pa.
 Turnhout, Belgium: Brepols, 1999.